okemboi/portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

 Portfolio is my second project as a Micronaut.
 Its all about my skills as a Front End Developer.
-You can also view a copy of this video through this link https://www.loom.com/share/dd136294cedf45adb92182aca3271228
+You can also view a copy of this video through this <a href="https://www.loom.com/share/dd136294cedf45adb92182aca3271228">link </a>

 ## 🛠 Built With <a name="built-with"></a>